 The Trinity Youth Chorus brings together talented youth from the five boroughs of New York City.
 Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity’s Director, Music Education and Trinity Youth Chorus.

 Trinity supports youth from underserved communities in their musical, academic, social, and emotional development, primarily through the study, performance, and appreciation of diverse genres of music.
-Music Outreach at Trinity maintains a student-centered philosophy of education, catering to the individual goals of each school and community partnership.
+Music Outreach at Trinity maintains a student-centered philosophy of education, catering to the individual goals of each school and community.